PyxelFox/Espalexa-Python/README.md

 espalexaThread.start()
 ```

+An example is included in the `example.py` file.

 #### Changing values manualy
 If you want to change the values of a device by yourself you can do this like this, e.g.:
 ```python